ransomts/photos-website/content/work/nature/witches-butter.md

 - mushrooms
 ---

-Found in the Clemson experimental forest
+Found in the Clemson experimental forest, natures scrambled eggs